Back

 2025-07-282 min read

-Digital marketing isn't broken—it's simply evolved.
+Digital marketing isn't broken.
+It's simply evolved.
 Many businesses face declining returns from previously reliable tactics like paid search and social advertising.
 Understanding why this has happened is the first step to fixing it.

 The Major Changes in Digital Marketing